maxim-uvarov/maxim-uvarov/about.md

 In 2020, I decided to change my life, quit my addictions, and started meditating extensively using the self-inquiry technique advocated by Gary Weber and Ramana Maharshi.
 In 2021, I moved to Bali island, where I am learning about the Bostrom blockchain.
 In 2022, I found Nushell and started the development of [cy](https://github.com/cyber-prophet/cy).

+I have been doing analytics since 2010.
+I have never had a manager who was more technically advanced than me.
+What I learned, I learned mostly by myself, though I would be happy to find a mentor with years of experience in enterprise development (especially using bash).
+I'm open to any advice and collaboration with professionals.